-- Tap the desired album to view it and then tap the Add Photos icon at the lower-right corner of the screen.
+- Tap the desired group album and then tap the Add Photos icon in the lower-right corner of the screen.

-You can also add photos to a shared album from All Photos or any other album.
-Select one or more photos from All Photos or an album, tap the icon at the upper-right corner of the screen, tap Add To, and select Albums shared with you.
+Alternatively, select photos from All Photos or another album, tap the icon in the upper-right corner of the screen, select Add To, and then select Albums shared with you.

 - Alternatively, you can use the link in the email invite that you receive to view or contribute to a shared group album.
 Click the View album button in the body of the email to view the shared album on Lightroom on the web.
 If you have access to contribute (which is granted by the shared group album owner), click the Add Photos button to contribute photos.

 - The photos you contribute to shared group albums can be deleted within 48 hours of adding them.

 - Starting from the February 2020 release (version 5.2), you can export photos that were contributed by others in shared albums.
 Ensure that the album owner has provided download access to you to do this.

 Starting from Lightroom mobile 4.4 (August 2019 release), you can view and add likes and comments on shared photos of a group album in the Activity panel.
 To access this panel, open a group album, tap the () icon in the upper-right corner, and select Activity.
 You can then view the likes or comments on the shared photos.
 If you want to post a like or comment on a shared photo: